Act No. 159 (S.201). An act relating to best management practices (BPMs) for trapping

 Hunting Coyotes with Dogs (Act No. 165)

-This act creates a moratorium on hunting coyotes with dogs, effective July 1, 2022, with some exceptions.
+This act created a moratorium on hunting coyotes with dogs, effective July 1, 2022, until new regulations were adopted in December 2023.

 What Has Not Changed Regarding Hunting Coyotes